M7MMAD-OMAR/Final_Project/README.md

 Use DataBase MySQL and Import file  <b> "movie_app.sql" </b> from project file

-## Don't forget to like the project 😊😁
+## Don't forget to Star💫⭐ the project 😁🥲

 https://movies.parmage.com/